What you need to know

 camp meetings

 Meeting and greeting.
-Please, please, please ensure you’ve arrived at camp no later than Monday afternoon when we have our first camp meeting.
-This is an essential requirement as it's your chance to meet everyone, learn about the camp, how things work (shower, water, meals, bakery etc) and check out the final roster of when you'll be working during the week.
+Please, please, please ensure you’ve arrived at camp no later than 15:00 on Monday when we have our first camp meeting.
+This is an essential requirement as it's your chance to meet everyone, learn about the camp, how things work (shower, water, meals, bakery etc.) and check out the final roster of when you'll be working during the week.

 We'll have our first camp meal together that night as well...a meal of celebration and welcome.
 We'll let the champagne pour and then set out onto the Playa and embrace its magic.

 End of the week.
-Then on Sunday afternoon after the final bake we have one last meeting to talk about how and when we break down the camp (all day Monday til we're done, plan to exit on Tuesday, no sooner).
+Then on Sunday afternoon, after the final bake, we have one last meeting to talk about how and when we break down the camp (all day Monday until we're done, plan to exit on Tuesday morning, no sooner).
 This is a critical and mandatory meeting where full attendance is required.
 Don't worry, Pink Mammoth will still be pumping after we're done.

 ACCOMMODATION options

-Building yurts.
-We do try and build as many yurts during set up as possible.
-However we also embrace the principle of Radical Self Reliance: so don’t arrive expecting to have it all built for you.
+Yurts.
+Each one was originally paid for and built by a past or current camp mate.
+Yurts keep you cool during the day, warm at night and they act as an extremely effective wind/dust break for the camp, which keeps the interiors very comfortable.
+So much so that you might find you never want to leave.
+Yurts are typically the last structures put up during build and we try to build as many as possible.
+However, we also embrace the principle of Radical Self Reliance: so don’t arrive expecting to have it all built for you.
 Each yurt takes a good couple of hours to build.
 There will be lots of people to help if you don’t know how, with one or two experts helping to lead the way.

 Tents.
 We purposely keep our footprint small to maximise our chance of being placed at a great address each year.
 And that’s why we’ve invested so much time and energy into long term, reusable housing.
-Our preference is to rent yurts/ice tents to manage our space efficiently.
-If you have a compact tent and are desperate to use it, reach out during your application process and we can talk through options.
+We provide all of your housing needs.
+However, if you have a compact tent and are desperate to use it, reach out during your application process and we can talk through options.

-RVs We love our family vibe and structure the camp to facilitate it.
-We also have a relatively tiny, very tightly engineered footprint.
-Therefore, there are no RVs at the Lovin Oven.
+RVs.
+We love our family vibe and structure the camp to facilitate it.
+We also often have a relatively tiny, tightly engineered footprint.
+Therefore, there is a standing policy of no RVs at the Lovin’ Oven.
+Over the years, two exceptions have been made; they are incorporated into the overall design and flow of camp.
 The yurts and ice tents we have are quite comfortable and you'll feel much more connected to our camp.

 Bedding.
 We have sheets, towels, inflatable mattresses, doonas etc. No need to bring your own.

 Costs.
-To help offset the cost of bedding, bikes and accommodation all new comers pay of ‘First Year Camper’ fee.
-Still much cheaper than buying & bringing your own and ha huge help in reusing and reducing waste..
+To help offset the cost of bedding, bikes and accommodation, all new comers pay of ‘First Year Camper’ fee.
+Still much cheaper than buying & bringing your own and a huge help in reusing and reducing waste…

 Still interested?
 Keep on reading here: BAKERY OPERATIONS AND CAMP LIFE.